Kufa: Ali's era

 Upon Uthman's assassination by rebels, governor Abu Musa attempted to restore a non-violent atmosphere in Kufa.
 The Muslims in Medina and elsewhere supported the right of Ali ibn Abu Talib to the caliphate.
 In order to manage the military frontiers more efficiently, Ali shifted the capital from Medina to Kufa.

 The people of Syria and their governor, Muawiyah, who seized the Caliphate for himself and his family by using the confusion caused by the assassination of Caliph Uthman and being disturbed by the brutal assassination of the Caliph Uthman, demanded retribution.
 As Muawiyah mounted his campaign to hold Ali responsible for the murder of Uthman, factions developed.
 In an already emotionally charged atmosphere, Muawiyah's refusal to give allegiance to Ali as the Caliph without Ali avenging Uthman first eventually, led to war.

 While praying in the Great Mosque of Kufa, Ali was attacked by the Kharijite Abd-al-Rahman ibn Muljam.
 He was wounded by ibn Muljam's poison-coated sword while prostrating in the Fajr prayer.

 Umayyad era

 Governorship of Ziyad

-Muawiyah I appointed Ziyad ibn Abihi Al the Governor of Kufa, after Hasan's A.S migration to Medina, which was a peace treaty which dictated he abdicate his right to caliphate to avoid an open war among Muslims.
-Some of Hasan's A.S followers, like Hujr ibn Adi, were unhappy with the peace treaty, and did not change their ways according to the edicts of the new Governor.
+Muawiyah I appointed Ziyad ibn Abihi Al the Governor of Kufa, after Hasan's migration to Medina, which was a peace treaty which dictated he abdicate his right to caliphate to avoid an open war among Muslims.
+Some of Hasan's followers, like Hujr ibn Adi, were unhappy with the peace treaty, and did not change their ways according to the edicts of the new Governor.
 This became increasingly noticeable, since it created a rebellion against the ruler.
 However, Ziyad ibn Abihi was an equally keen strategist and politician, and was able to put down all challenges posed by the rebels against his rule.